 Make your own desiccant

 Protect your belongings with materials that absorb moisture.
+For example silica gel desiccant is a very good moisture absorbent.
 You can purchase silica gel desiccant or similar materials in the nearest home hardware store or you can make your own desiccant at home.

 DIY Desiccant: How To